rvaiya/warpd/README.md

 *Note:* The wayland port has several limitations due to the nature of Wayland's architecture.

-See the CAVEATS section of the man page for more details.
+See the LIMITATIONS section of the man page for more details.

 ## MacOS: